 Professor Renate Egan leads the UNSW activity in the Australian Centre for Advanced Photovoltaics, the national centre for photovoltaics research led by UNSW, in partnership with ANU, UQ, CSIRO University of Melbourne and Monash, with the objective to work together on the next generation of photovoltaics.
 She is also Deputy Head of School (Engagement) in the School of Solar PV and Renewable Energy Engineering, and Interim CEO of the UNSW Energy Institute.

 Renate joined UNSW in 2014 after a 20 year career in industry where she led manufacturing and technology development in Australia, Germany and China and is a leading authority on manufacturing costing and technology transfer.

-Renate is also Co-Founder and Chair of Solar Analytics, Australia's largest independent energy monitoring provider.
+Renate is also Co-Founder of Solar Analytics, Australia's largest independent energy monitoring provider.
 In earlier roles, as Director and CTO of CSG Solar AG and Managing Director of Suntech R&D Australia Pty Ltd, Renate held executive leadership roles in technology development in the solar industry at a time of dramatic progress in manufacturing, development and deployment.

 Major Research Themes